 1. Make the presentation relevant.

 One of the most common mistakes people make is to use a generic presentation.
 They say the same thing in every presentation and hope that something in their presentation will appeal to the prospective customer.
-I have been victim to this approach more times than I care to remember having been subjected to many canned PowerPoint presentations.
+I have been victim to this approach more times than I care to remember having been subjected to many “canned” PowerPoint presentations (for dos and don'ts on PowerPoint presentations see Giving Effective PowerPoint Presentations) .

 2. Create a connection between your product/service and the prospect.